mr-j0nes/Scheduler/README.md

 ## License

-TaskScheduler is released under the [MIT License](LICENSE).
+CppScheduler is released under the [MIT License](LICENSE).

 ## Contributing

-Contributions to TaskScheduler are welcome!
+Contributions to CppScheduler are welcome!
 If you find a bug, have a feature request, or want to contribute improvements, please open an issue or submit a pull request.